Duebm/linked-blog-starter-md/VERTEX Stepup.md

 [[Linear actuators, Triangles]]:

 - Charlie will put me in contact with someone who can explain how the joints on ARMLESS use linear actuators and triangles.

+Timeline:
+	Week of 30-4: Figure out if I can get the correct angles Get logged into the CAD and run amok with it
+	Week of 5-11:
+	Week of 12-18:
+	Week of 19-24:
+	Finished by 01/24